AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 The default behavior is to enable the external filters.

+**stickers-enable-external-pack**

+By default feather allows users to download and install external stickers packs from the android market.
+If you want to disable this feature you can pass this extra boolean to the launching intent as "false".
+The default behavior is to enable the external stickers.

 **max-image-size**

 By default feather will resize the loaded image according to the device memory.
 If you want to change the maximum image size limit you can pass this key to the extra bundle.
 But keep in mind that the available memory for the current application is shared between your host application and the aviary editor, so don't use a too large image size otherwise the system will throw an OutOfMemoryError.
+If you're planning to enable the hi-res output too, I strongly suggest to set the preview image size as little as possible.

+**output-hires-session-id**

+If you want to enable the high resolution image process, once FeatherActivity has completed ( but eventually also during its execution ), you need to pass a unique session id to the calling Intent.
+The session id string must be unique and must be 64 chars length

 <a name="result-parameters"></a>
 ### 5.2 Result parameters